ross102/bots/README.md

  Yarn hardhat deploy --networ goerli
  Yarn hardhat run scripts/setQeueryParams --network goerli
  ```
+Please switch to branch <contract> to view the actual code
  You can check an already deployed contract at https://goerli.etherscan.io/address/0x9Eb6dd0D51522a6aece199B77c431995e58697eB

  Calling the contract method requestHumaStatus() initiates a chainlink request.
 And a request is sent to the API endpoint specified